jesscxc/combine-files/README.md

 5. Create your Platypus app, add the gems/ folder to the list of files to be bundled.

-## Note to Other Developers Regarding Ruby, Platypus, and Gem Dependencies
+## Regarding Ruby, Platypus, and Gem Dependencies

 To get Platypus to work with gems, follow the above instructions, then at the top of your script add: